w3f/research/docs/polkadot/implementors-guide/guide.md

 ## Processes

 ### Processes and Jobs

+In this section we define the notions of Processes and Jobs.
+These are guidelines for how we will employ an architecture of hierarchical state machines.
+We'll have a top-level state machine which oversees the next level of state machines which oversee another layer of state machines and so on.
+The next sections will lay out these guidelines for what we've called Processes and Jobs, since this model applies to many of the tasks that the Node-side behavior needs to encompass, but these are only guidelines and some processes may have deeper hierarchies internally.

 Processes are long-lived worker tasks that are in charge of performing some particular kind of work.
 All processes can communicate with each other via a well-defined protocol.
 Processes can't communicate directly, but must communicate through an Overseer, which is responsible for relaying messages, handling process failures, and dispatching work signals.